Alex Bregman Player Props: Astros vs. Rockies

 Rockies Pitching Rankings

-- The 7.3 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.
+- The pitching staff for the Rockies has a collective 7.3 K/9, the worst in the league.

-- The Rockies have a 5.65 team ERA that ranks 29th across all league pitching staffs.
+- The Rockies' 5.63 team ERA ranks 29th across all MLB pitching staffs.

-- The Rockies will look to Bird (2-1) in his second start this season.
+- Gomber makes the start for the Rockies, his 20th of the season.
+He is 8-7 with a 6.19 ERA and 63 strikeouts in 96 2/3 innings pitched.

-- The righty last appeared in relief on Sunday, when he tossed two-thirds of an inning against the New York Yankees, allowing two earned runs while giving up three hits.
+- The lefty's last appearance was on Saturday against the New York Yankees, when he threw six innings, surrendering two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.